-Provisionally admitted students may take learning support classes, pre-tech courses, and certain specified occupational courses as long as class requisites are satisfied.
+Provisionally admitted students may take learning support classes, and certain specified occupational courses as long as class requisites are satisfied.

 All certificate, diploma, and degree program students initially admitted on a provisional basis must have satisfactorily completed the necessary prerequisite and learning support course work in order to progress through the State Standard Curriculum.